manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-administer-users-security/manage-db-users-accounts/manage-db-users-accounts.md

 In this task, you will log out of PDB and log back in as *appuser*, the user that you created in this lab.

 1. Check the current user that is logged in to the PDB.
 Verify that it is *sys*.
-    The values may differ depending on the system you are using.

     ![Current user sys](./images/pdb-users-19-current-user-sys.png " ")

 1. On the top-right, click the Oracle Enterprise Manager profile menu *SYSMAN* &gt; and click **Log Out** to open the log out options.
-    The values may differ depending on the system you are using.

     ![EM profile menu](./images/pdb-users-20-profile-menu.png " ")

     The Logout window opens and displays the current users that are logged in to the PDB and to Oracle Enterprise Manager.
 The window shows the default log out option, *ORCLPDB*, selected.

 1. Leave the default log out option as *ORCLPDB* and click **Logout** to log out of PDB.
-    The values may differ depending on the system you are using.

     ![Log out of PDB](./images/pdb-users-21-logout-pdb.png " ")